intersystems/Samples-Integration-RedLights/README.md

 # Samples-Integration-RedLights

-This repository contains sample red light violation data and the scripts to load it into your InterSystems IRIS instance.
-It is used in the [Interoperability QuickStart](https://learning.intersystems.com/course/view.php?name=Interop%20QS).
+This example contains a sample integration solution within InterSystems IRIS that show business orchestration and routing, how to easily consume data from files, and data transformations.
+It consumes data about red light violations from traffic cameras and routes the appropriate data to both an archival system and a ticket application.

-The main goal is to show the benefits of integration within InterSystems IRIS Data Platform such as business orchestration, record mapper, data transformations.
+For full exercise steps and a video that further explains this feature see the [Interoperability QuickStart](https://learning.intersystems.com/course/view.php?name=Interop%20QS).

 ## Run the sample